 All deceased Members are listed following the current Members.

-The Queen is the Sovereign of the Order.
+The King is the Sovereign of the Order.
 Membership is made up of Ordinary, Additional and Honorary members.

 Ordinary membership is limited to 20 living persons at any time.